Biohazard and Sewage Emergency Tips

 What you can do until help arrives

 Biohazard contaminants should be considered very dangerous as they can pose a serious health risk.
 Sewer backups and flood water are two common biohazard scenarios that can affect homes and businesses.
-SERVPRO of Denver East has the training, protective gear, and specialized equipment necessary to safely clean and restore this type of contamination.
+SERVPRO of Denver East and Southwest has the training, protective gear, and specialized equipment necessary to safely clean and restore this type of contamination.

 Need Biohazard Cleanup?
 Call Us Today – (303) 733-9076